Toorak all-electric house renovation

 In Melbourne, heating is the main requirement during the year.

-The owners chose Jaga radiator panels for areas outside the LDK space on the ground floor.
+The owners chose Jaga natural convector panels for areas outside the LDK space on the ground floor.
+These convectors were fitted to the hydronic radiator panel circuit for heating only, not cooling.

 The reasons for this choice were: